ravik2015/rebolt/docs/animated.md

 Animated.start(animation, ~callback=_didFinish => (), ());
 ```

-When `stopTogether` is set to `true`, `callback` passed to `Animation.start` will get executed only once, after all animations within the array have finished.
+When `stopTogether` is set to `true`, `callback` passed to `Animated.start` will get executed only once, after all animations within the array have finished.
 Otherwise, it may get executed many times.
 You should check for the value of `didFinish` boolean that is the first argument to the callback function.

 ### stagger